mattcontinisio/meat-curing-chamber/README.md

 * csv_writer (Python) - Writes humidity and temperature data to CSV file
 * dht (Python) - Publishes humidity and temperature data from Adafruit DHT series sensors
 * metrics (Python) - Exposes metrics with Prometheus
+* monitor_flutter (Dart/Flutter) - Flutter (tested with Android) app that displays humidity and temperature
 * monitor-web (JS) - Web app that displays humidity and temperature
 * rf433-cpp (C++) - Operates 433hz devices, used to turn on/off humidifier and fridge
 * rf433-py (Python) - Operates 433hz devices, used to turn on/off humidifier and fridge